 Hand sanitiser continues to be available at the door of the church and inside the church for use by the congregation and also on the platform for use by the ministers and others handling objects others may also touch.
 There will continue to be a strong emphasis in messaging on doing this

-Coffee in The Cornerstone after the Parish Communion service
+Coffee in The Cornerstone after church services

 Live-streaming the Parish Communion and other services.

 For the foreseeable future, the live-streaming of Parish Communion services to our YouTube channel will continue